evangatte/Bill_Tracking_CLI/README.md

 ### Node.js/Typescript bill tracking CLI
 - Intended to be a simple CLI used to track bills that I built for personal use and as fun practice project.
+I Also as a introduction to typescript (I definitely slacked on uitilizing the type system but ill fix that one day).

 - The only dependency being used is inquirer.js for user input.

+- All of the data is stored locally in a json file (bills.json).

 #### List of commands that can be entered
 ![Command List](ExampleImages/commandList.png)